skaparate/fcc-calculator/README.md

 The calculator works by either clicking the buttons or using the keyboard, however, I didn't take into account other layous than a spanish keyboards and, using firefox, when You press the division key (*/*) it opens the quick search instead of adding the division operator.

+A working project can be found [clicking here](https://angular-calculator.nicomv.com/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.10.

 ## Thanks